-However, the health benefits of kefir for your dog go far beyond positively affecting digestion.
-Kefir actually influences many parts of your dog’s organism, including its immune system, heart, skin, and may inhibit all inflammatory processes within the dog’s body.
+However, the health benefits of Kefir for your dog go far beyond positively affecting digestion.
+Kefir influences many parts of your dog’s organism, including its immune system, heart, skin, and may inhibit all inflammatory processes within the dog’s body.

 Kefir contains vast qualities of calcium and increases its absorption by bone cells through the presence of vitamin K2.
 That plays an important role in calcium metabolization and may reduce the risk of fractures by up to 80%.

 Finally, Kefir has a proven anti-allergic effect on humans, and there is no reason to believe that it will not have the same effect on dogs, which are also affected by allergies.
 Provided that your dog’s allergy is not milk-related (pls. see precautions below), Kefir will most likely alleviate the severity of its allergic symptoms.